Wigner distributions in Rindler spacetime and nonvacuum Minkowski states

 \subsection{Fermionization of a bosonic field}

 In curved spacetime, a relationship between statistics and spin naturally arises from the underlying spacetime dynamics— a connection that is absent for inertial observers in the flat geometry of Minkowski spacetime. \cite{Verch:2001bv, parker, Good:2012cp}.
 However, the nontrivial Bogoliubov coefficients for an accelerated observer lead to the emergence of the spin-statistics connection for accelerated observers even in Minkowski spacetime \cite{Good:2012cp}.
 Additionally, the equivalence principle, which posits a local equivalence between acceleration and gravitational effects, also suggests that this connection persists in Rindler space.
 The response rate calculation in \cite{10.1143/PTP.88.1} for a detector moving on a uniformly accelerated trajectory shows that the statistics of the Minkowski vacuum of a massless scalar field are Fermionic in an odd number of dimensions and are bosonic for even number of dimensions.
 However, the Bogoliubov calculation yields a Bosonic distribution in any dimension for the number density expectation in terms of the uniformly accelerated observer operators in a Minkowski vacuum \cite{Padmanabhan:2019art}.
-In this subsection, we consider a Minkowski Wigner functional which leads to a mixture of both Fermionic and bosonic distributions in the Rindler frame, as described below.
+In this subsection, we consider a Minkowski Wigner functional which curiously leads to a mixture of both Fermionic and bosonic distributions in the Rindler frame, as described below.

 We define a Minkowski state by modifying the weight function $f(k,k')$ discussed in the preceding subsection in Eq.\eqref{eq:35} and introducing a change in sign of all the terms other than the Dirac delta in the weight function $f(k,k')$.
 The objective is to assess the influence of the corresponding remaining term, h$(k,k')$.
 More precisely, we take the Wigner distribution for the inertial frame to be of the following form: